quietboil/sibyl/README.md

 sibyl = { version = "0.5", features = "blocking" }
 ```

 :warning: Version `0.5` is not released yet.
-At the moment it is the latest in GitHub.
+At the moment it is the latest on GitHub.

 ## Usage